PeterWaher/IoTGateway/Waher.IoTGateway.Resources/Root/Markdown.md

 [HTTP Strict Transport Security (HSTS)](https://tools.ietf.org/html/rfc6797) forces clients to connect to the site using a secure connection.

+### Sunset

+[HTTP Sunset Header](https://tools.ietf.org/html/draft-wilde-sunset-header) allows you to flag content for removal at a future point in time.
+It allows clients to prepare.

 ### Vary

 The value of this tag will be used when returning the document over an HTTP interface.
 The value will be literally used as a `Vary`